Product Page Optimization: A Guide to App Store A/B Testing

 Sukanya Sur by

-Product page optimization for iOS 15 is a new feature that allows you to optimize your store assets across the App Store, providing a new way to boost your conversion funnel on iOS.
-It offers the opportunity to experiment with different variants of your product page assets and find out which ones are the most compelling when getting App Store visitors to download your app/game.
+Product page optimization is an iOS feature that allows you to optimize your store assets across the App Store, providing a new way to optimize your conversion funnel on the App Store.
+It offers an opportunity to experiment with different variants of your product page assets and find out which ones are the most effective when it comes to encouraging store visitors to download your app/game.

-Why is product page optimization important to ASO?
+Why is product page optimization important for ASO?

-App marketers and developers hail iOS 15 product page optimization as a game-changer for ASO.
-Native to the App Store, this A/B testing feature serves to help optimize your app’s conversion rate, not only enabling you to stay ahead of the competition but also (ideally) leading to a considerable boost in your app downloads.
-It is a powerful tool to understand how creative asset optimization affects the decision-making process of potential users and, in turn, can help you create your winning creative set.
+App marketers and developers have hailed product page optimization as a game-changer for ASO.
+Native to the App Store, this A/B testing feature helps optimize your app’s conversion rate and stay ahead of the competition.
+It is a powerful tool to understand how creative changes affect the decision-making process of store visitors and, in turn, can help you create your winning creative set.

-With the iOS 15 update, you can test 3 different app creatives on the App Store – screenshots, app icons, and app preview videos – and compare up to 3 different product page versions against the original.
+With PPO, you can test 3 different app creatives on the App Store – screenshots, app icons, and app preview videos – and compare up to 3 different product page versions against the original.

 Developers can A/B test app icon, screenshots, and preview videos on the App Store